 The prospectuses and the University’s website carries information on general entrance requirements and the specific initial offer standard for each programme.
 The latter may vary from year to year and at the time of confirmation of offers in the light of supply and demand factors, but the University maintains minimum acceptance standards.

-Approval of the initial offer standard for full-time undergraduate courses and any subsequent adjustment is given by the Academic Planning Advisory Group as part of the process to manage the student intake.
+Approval of the initial offer standard for full-time and undergraduate courses and any subsequent adjustment is given by the Academic Planning Advisory Group as part of the process to manage the student intake.